RealTest makes it easy to specify and calculate cross-sectional or "breadth" functions in the Data Section of a script.

 Don't worry, formula will still only be evaluated once per symbol per date, and function is only calculated once per date.
 The point is that this result is then separately stored for every symbol for that date.
 While this might sound silly, it actually simplifies other formulas that want to access this result, because they can simply refer to it in the context of their own current symbol.

-#Percentile and #Rank, on the other hand, will (by definition) produce a different answer for every cell in a row of data.
-In this case, formula is still only evaluated once per symbol per date, after which function is calculated by sorting the resulting array of values and then storing each symbol's ordinal (expressed as percentile or rank) as its data value for that date.
+#PercentRank and #Rank, on the other hand, will (by definition) produce a different answer for every cell in a row of data.
+In this case, formula is still only evaluated once per symbol per date, after which function is calculated by sorting the resulting array of values and then storing each symbol's ordinal (expressed as rank percent or rank number) as its data value for that date.

 The example script ibd_rs.rts shows how to use this feature to calculate IBD-style "relative strength" ranking.

 Here is how the S&P 500 components were ranked for IBD RS on 6/26/20: